NHSDigital/nhs-notify-web-cms/README.md

 - page content is inside the `/docs/pages` folder
 - page css is inside `/docs/_sass` folder

+## Release notes data sync

+- Release notes data is generated into `docs/_data/release-notes.json`
+- The cache is refreshed by `.github/workflows/release-notes-sync.yaml`
+- The workflow supports a weekly scheduled run and manual `workflow_dispatch`
+- Set the `JIRA_TOKEN` GitHub Actions secret before enabling the workflow
+- The sync action resolves the custom `Release Notes` field dynamically from the JIRA API, so the field ID is not hard coded in the repository

 ## Getting Started - First time setup

 This is only needed once.